 Turns out, the best gigs in Newcastle don’t always happen at the arena.
 Some of the city’s most amazing nights take place in private bars down the Ouseburn, live stages near the Tyne, or gritty backrooms where the sound hits you right in the chest.
 If you're on the hunt for live music venues in Newcastle, this is where it all comes together.
 We’re talking about the kind of places where new bands cut their teeth, the crowd's close enough to feel every riff, and the vibe’s as real as a Greggs on a Friday.
 Big show, low-key gig, or something in between?
 We've got your stage.
 Keep scrolling and book the best spot.

-In Newcastle, prices of live music venues average £1000 minimum spend per event.
+Booking costs of live music venues average £30 per person.
 Costs vary depending on guest capacity, popularity, location, and amenities like sound systems or bar services.
 Extra charges may apply for custom catering, decor, or event planning services.
 Packages with add-ons, such as DJs, photo booths, or other entertainment services, can also increase the overall cost.
-Check out the typical price ranges in Newcastle, based on Tagvenue data:
+Check out the typical price ranges in Newcastle, based on Tagvenue data from March 2026:

 Newcastle City Centre is the most popular location with a high density of venues suited to everything from small gigs to full-scale live shows.
 Venues like Revolución de Cuba and ChachaBuchi are centrally located and attract large crowds.
 Walkergate, Jesmond, and Byker are also worth considering for more alternative or arts-focused audiences, with venues like Anarchy Brew Co and Golf Fang bringing unique vibes to music events.